Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

     There is no formal definition of what is a functor in the paper.
     Some part of the explanation just doesn't make sense to me.
     What exactly does it mean by saying "XX is a functor in argument YY"?

+# 2 Special cases

+- `ArrowApply`

+    - The interface is `app :: forall a b. arrow (arrow a b, a) b`.
+    - any valid arrow that has `ArrowApply` instance, is just a `Monad` in disguise. from the type signature of `app`, we can see it has the ability applying one input to another to produce a result.
+(For functions this is trivial, the story will become interesting when talking about other ArrowApply instances.)